visionanddepiction/visionanddepiction.github.io/index.md

 - Let them know that it concerns a "Poster for conference Maarten Wijntjes"
 - Latest ordering date is 6 Februari 18:30.
 It will be ready the next morning and can be picked up across the train station at adres Westvest 47.-->

+If you want, you can **print your poster in Delft** at CSforStudents (the student website of the Copie-Sjop), here are the [prices](https://csforstudents.nl/price-list/?lang=en).
+In order to do so:
+- Send your poster to info@csforstudents.nl
+- Let them know that it concerns a "Poster for conference Maarten Wijntjes” and what paper type you would prefer.
+- _Latest ordering date is 3 Februari 18:30_.
+It will be ready the next morning and can be picked up across the train station at adres Westvest 47.
+It is possible to order your poster after the deadline, but then you need to order it in the shop of the Copie-Sjop itself and you won’t have the “student” prices.
+- In the store you can either pay with cash or pay with debit card (no creditcards).

 ## Oral presentation
 You can bring your own laptop or a USB.
 Please check whether everything works during the break before your session.
 Duration of talks is 12 minutes and then 3 minutes time for questions.